Wouldn’t it be great if you could go camping in Sedona for free?

 Dispersed camping is allowed for up to 14 days at a time.

-Pumphouse Wash is a popular place for dispersed camping just north of Sedona.
+Pumphouse Wash is another popular place for dispersed camping just north of Sedona.

 Reach this forested area by driving north from Sedona along State Route 89A through Oak Creek Canyon.
 Continue roughly 2 miles past Oak Creek Vista before turning right onto Forest Road 237.